Coenraad de Buys: Early life

 By 1773, about eight homesteads had been built in the Langkloof.
 The pioneers of the area included Jan De Buys on the farm De Ezeljacht.
 He was the father of Coenraad De Buys.
 Coenraad was born on the farm Wagenboomrivier in 1761.
 He had his own farm, De Opkomst, near Kareedouw/Montagu.

 When Coenraad was around 7 years old saw his father sitting on a chair "with his legs drawn up as stiff as planks".
 He was clutching his stomach and screaming.
 All that night he writhed in pain and died the next day.
-Coenraad walked to his half sister, Geertruy's house and told her about the death.
+Coenraad walked to his half-sister Geertruy's house and told her about the death.

-Geertruy told Coenraad that she had seen another man die in same way - her father, Christina's first husband, Dirk Minnie.
+Geertruy told Coenraad that she had seen another man die in the same way - their mother Christina's first husband, Dirk Minnie, who was Geertruy's father.

 It is widely believed that Christina had poisoned them both.
 Coenraad decided not to go back home and lived with Geertruy and her husband, David Senekal, raising the livestock he received from his father's estate.
-Christina married David's brother, Jacob Senekal within six months.
+Christina married David's brother, Jacob Senekal, within six months.